sgqy/codepage-validator/README.md

 ## Known Issues

-* [Upstream](https://github.com/microsoft/vscode/issues/824): It is _impossible_ to add an option auto picking the encoding.
 * The compatible version is not tested.
 This plugin may work or not work on vscode older than 1.41.0.

 ## Release Notes